 The use of masks with an appropriate protection level remains as one of the most efficient ways to fight against the spread of the Covid-19 virus and the sanitary crisis it generates.
-The Precimask® are high performance and durable face masks aiming to bring a two-fold solution: provide an effective contribution to barrier gestures and reduce the environmental impact of protection devices.
+The Precimask® is a high performance and durable face mask aiming to bring a two-fold solution: provide an effective contribution to barrier gestures and reduce the environmental impact of protection devices.
 Furthermore, the very long shelf life of Precimask® solves the issues related to the management of safety stocks for protective masks.

 SARS-COV2, the coronavirus responsible for COVID-19 is 0,125 µm in size, or 1/10 micron (1 micron is a 1/1000th of a millimeter).

 However, the virus does not circulate alone, but in aerosol droplets or secretions released by the individual.
 These droplets have typical size in the range of 5 to 10 µm, and down to 3 µm for the smallest ones.
 The latter tend to remain suspended in the air for a longer time and are hence the most contagious.
 As a consequence, the masks recommended to fight against the spread of COVID-19 have their filtration efficiency evaluated for aerosols of 3 µm.

 See recent article written and published on october 4th 2020 by Dr Dominique Dupagne, expert and also columnist of a French radio program called “La Tête Au Carré” on France Inter Radio.